Non-conjugate variational Bayes for pseudo-likelihood mixed effect models: Variational mixed effect models

-The optimal variational parameters for $q^*(\sigma_h^2)$ and $q^*(\sigma_\veps^2)$, say $(\alpha_h^*, \beta_h^*)$ and $(\alpha_\veps^*, \beta_\veps^*)$, can be equivalently derived using either conjugate mean field computations or variational message passing via natural gradient update \eqref{eq:canonical_natural_gradient_update}.
-The optimal distribution $q^*(\bbeta, \bsu)$ is more delicate, since conjugacy is not guaranteed under general specifications of the loss $\psi_0$.
-Thus, in the following Proposition \ref{prop:optimal_natural_gradient_updates}, we rely on non-conjugate variational message passing and, in particular, on the Gaussian natural gradient update in \eqref{eq:gaussian_mean_variance_natural_gradient} by \cite{Wand2014}.
+All the derivations and proofs are deferred to the Appendix accompanying the paper.
+The optimal variational parameters for $q^*(\sigma_h^2)$ can be derived using standard conjugate mean field computations.
+The optimal distribution $q^*(\bbeta, \bsu)$ is more delicate, since conjugacy is not guaranteed under general specifications of the pseudo-likelihood.
+Thus, in Proposition \ref{prop:optimal_natural_gradient_updates}, we rely on non-conjugate variational message passing and, in particular, on update \eqref{eq:gaussian_canonical_natural_gradient} to obtain the optimal natural gradient update of the variational parameters.